Understanding and controlling the sources of discrepancy between tests and simulations

 The 3D model to ensure the data continuity

-To ensure the numerical continuity, the use of the 3D model from CAD to the validation of the simulation is proposed.
+To ensure numerical continuity, the systematic use of the 3D model from CAD to validate the simulation is proposed.
 The model is used:

-To perform the last two steps, the test is instrumented with an imaging device and the measurement during the actual test is measured by Digital Image Correlation [4] using the 3D model as a reference.
+To perform the last two steps, the test subject can be instrumented with imaging devices, and the measurement during the actual test can be measured by Digital Image Correlation [4] using the 3D model as a reference.

-The 3D model becomes the basis for a digital twin around which data is gathered.
+The 3D model becomes the basis for creating a digital twin around the world in which data is gathered.

 Towards an accurate estimate of the various sources of deviation

-For finite elements simulation three common sources of errors are often encountered: discretization errors, model errors and numerical errors.
-Checking for discretization errors and numerical errors is a common process in numerical studies, and the validation process is mature enough to keep them under control [6].
+For finite elements simulation programs, three common sources of errors are often encountered: discretisation errors and errors, model errors, and some form of numerical errors.
+Checking for discretization errors and some form of numerical errors is a common process in numerical studies, and the validation process is mature enough to keep them under control [6].

 Thus, only model errors will be considered here.
-These are mainly due:
+These are the error mainly due:

-- to the fact that the constitutive parameters of the model do not reproduce the actual material behaviour accurately.
+• to the fact that the constitutive parameters of the model do not reproduce the actual material behavior accurately.

-The integration of test data on the finite element mesh used for the simulation enables the adjustment of this simulation using an identification method.
-The article recently published by S.Roux and F.Hild provides an optimal identification method based on the choice of an appropriate standard taking measurement uncertainties into account [7].
+The integration of test data on the finite element mesh used for learning and training the simulation enables the systematic adjustment of the performance of this simulation using an identification method.
+The article recently published by S.Roux and F.Hild provides an optimal identification correction method based on the choice of an appropriate standard taking measurement uncertainties into account [7].

-These sources of measurement uncertainties by Digital Image Correlation (DIC) are the image noise and the camera system calibration.
-It is also relevant to consider the uncertainties on boundary conditions due to the gaps in assemblies, the misalignment of the cylinders or the distribution of the applied boundary conditions.
+These sources of measurement error and uncertainties by Digital Image Correlation (DIC) are related, for example, to the image noise and the camera system calibration error.
+It is also relevant to consider, for example, the uncertainties in boundary conditions due to the gaps in assemblies, the misalignment of the cylinders or the distribution of the applied boundary conditions.

-When adjusting the simulation, it is essential to examine and separate constitutive model errors from errors due to boundary conditions differences between what has been chosen in simulation and what has been applied during the test.
-To be fully independent from the errors due to applied forces, FE mesh based digital image correlation is the suitable tool, because then boundary conditions can be measured and directly introduced into the numerical simulation.
-As was done on the case of a train chassis in collaboration with ALSTOM and CETIM.
+When adjusting the simulation, it is essential to examine and separate constitutive model errors from errors due to boundary conditions differences between what has been chosen in the simulation and what has been applied during the test.
+To be fully independent of the errors due to applied forces, FE mesh-based digital image correlation is the suitable tool, because then boundary conditions can be measured and directly introduced into the numerical simulation as was done in the case of a train chassis in collaboration with ALSTOM and CETIM.

 Conclusion

-The 3D model is used as a digital twin throughout the design cycle and can gather full-field experimental data thanks to image processing techniques.
-Therefore, it provides the following benefits:
+The 3D model is used as a digital twin throughout the design cycle, and the team can gather full-field experimental data.
+Therefore, it provides the team, whole firm, whole company, client organization, and whole team of employees with the following benefits:

 References